|

 optimistic about the season during the Annual Golf Tournament which

+was held at the Clearview Golf Club on August 19.
 "I'm happy with what I saw during the first week of

 training," Richardson explained when asked how things went